FernandoKuniy/ai-powered-credit-risk-analysis-dashboard/DEPLOYMENT.md

 2. **Database Connection**: Verify Supabase URL and key are correct
 3. **API Key Mismatch**: Ensure same `API_KEY` on both services
 4. **Model Not Loading**: Check that `model.pkl` exists in backend
+5. **JWT Verification Warnings**: If you see warnings about `SUPABASE_JWT_SECRET` not configured:
+   - Ensure you've added the JWT secret to your backend environment variables
+   - Verify the secret is copied correctly (it's a long string)
+   - The application will still work but authentication verification will be disabled

 ### Health Check Endpoints